rimopa/site/content/about.md

   If you like me, or if you don't, please give me a chance of making you learn a new thing.
 Talk to me, ask me, whatever you need.
 I know I'm not the best Spanish English writer, nor the best at programming, nor the best person.
 I won't fix anyone's life, ever, but maybe I can help someone to get out of their own way.
-Or, if you are funny, you can send me a coding challenge and I'll try to solve it.
+Or, if you want me to have a little fun, you can send me a coding challenge and I'll try to solve it.
 </p>
 <p class="paragraph">頑張れ！</p>